 Kortext aims to supply e-textbooks for any reading list items that the Library has been unable to source via established e-book vendors.
 They negotiate directly with publishers to make publications available electronically that were previously only available for library purchase as print.
 However, Kortext can only give us access to only "born digital" content, so anything published prior to the digital era or where the publisher holds no digital proofs cannot be sourced via Kortext.
 They aim to supply most publications from within the last 20 years but most consistently supply titles published since 2010.
 Kortext do not retrospectively digitise older print publications.

 Nothing!
-The Library is administering the acquisition of Kortext content, as well as managing the analytics.
+The Library is administering the acquisition of Kortext content.
 You don't even need to remind us to keep Kortext titles active for your module each year.
 For as long as we remain subscribed to Kortext, we'll roll over all requested titles each academic year until you tell us that they are no longer required for your module.

 As a module tutor, the most helpful things you can do for your students are: